softlayer/softlayer-python/docs/api/managers.rst

 	>>> cci.list_instances()
 	[...]

 Managers mask out a lot of the complexities of using the API into classes that provide a simpler interface to various services.
+These are higher-level interfaces to the SoftLayer API.

 .. toctree::
    :maxdepth: 1